yashu1wwww/Bookmyshow-Movies-Live-Ratings-Count/README.md

 IMDb Movies TV Shows Ratings Counts, Using Google Search web scraping techniques

+# Since Bms doesn't provide an API key, so used Google's displayed text to fetch and display the output

 Just Enter Movie Name or Movie Name With Year

 you can change the text in the URL for another search.